troymessina/HumanAmbitions/CONTRIBUTIONS.md

-# Contributing to Electronics Lab
+# Contributing to Human Ambitions

 Thank you for your interest in contributing to our physics laboratory textbook!
 This guide will help you understand our contribution process and standards.